marcabounader/SEF-Maze/README.md

 * browser-sync start --server --files "." (to start the server)

 ## Tasks
-* landing page with parallex and button redirect and maze page
-* css for landing page and maze page
+* Update the pages and add some styling(loading the game and some animation and fix colors and change background maybe): Rayan - Chehadeh
-* building the maze game
+* building the maze game: Zeina - Faissal - Marc